-- 7.7.
-There may, however, be circumstances where the need for Ofgem to agree a proposed modification is considered to be so "Urgent"10 as to prevent the production and publication of an IA, even if the proposal is considered to be "important". - 7.8.
-If the Modification proposal is to be treated as "important" for the purposes of an IA, but there is a reason why Ofgem does not intend to carry out an IA, Ofgem will explain why. - 7.9.
-The initial assessment of "importance" will be continually re-assessed in the light of the development of the proposal in the modification process.
+- 6.7.
+Ofgem has to consult on IAs prior to reaching a decision on a proposal.
+The decision has to be made in a timely enough way so as not to jeopardise any Code implementation dates which are set within the process. - 6.8.
+There may, however, be circumstances where the need for Ofgem to agree a proposed modification is considered to be so "Urgent"10 as to prevent the production and publication of an IA, even if the proposal is considered to be "important". - 6.9.
+If the Modification proposal is to be treated as "important" for the purposes of an IA, but there is a reason why Ofgem does not intend to carry out an IA, Ofgem will explain why. - 6.10.
+The initial assessment of "importance" will be continually re-assessed in the light of the development of the proposal in the modification process. - 6.11.
+Ofgem would expect that in the case of code modifications there would normally be only one round of consultation.
+The stages of consultation described in 4.14 would not, therefore, apply for most code modifications.